jugurtha-gaci/jugurtha-gaci/README.md

 I like to do things differently ...

-I try my best to be "someone special"!
-I'm always learning new stuffs, I believe that someone disciplined has no limit, so i'm trying to make myself more disciplined.
+I'm always learning new stuffs, and i'm always trying to make myself more disciplined.

 I seek to learn from my past mistakes.